Tetreault-Pain-Imaging-Lab/ChronicPainDWI/README.md

 ## Overview

-**ChronicPainDWI** aims to leverage diffusion MRI to enhance our understanding of chronic pain mechanisms and improve treatment outcomes.
-This project focuses on the analysis and documentation of a unique dataset involving chronic low back pain patients.

-## Dataset
+**ChronicPainDWI** aims to facilitate the reproduction of the Diffusion MRI processing and analysis we did in our lab, but with different datasets.
+It contains code to easily run the same pipelines we normally use and with the same options.

-The dataset includes 27 chronic low back pain patients and 25 controls scanned at three timepoints (0, 2, and 4 months) between April 2021 and July 2022.
+The dataset we originally used to develop this repossitory includes 27 chronic low back pain patients and 25 controls scanned at three timepoints (0, 2, and 4 months) between April 2021 and July 2022.
 For detailed dataset and acquisition information, refer to our [dataset documentation](https://github.com/Tetreault-Pain-Imaging-Lab/dataset_LongitudinalNoTreatement).

-All participants were scanned using a 3.0 T MRI scanner (Philips Ingenia, Siemens), across various contrasts including T1-weighted, BOLD, TOF, SWI, and diffusion-weighted imaging.

 ## Repository Usage

-This repository serves two main purposes:
-1. **Document Analysis**: It contains scripts for the analysis of the DMRI data, detailing parameters used at each processing and analysis step.
-2. **Facilitate Reproduction**: Enables reproduction of our results or similar analyses on new data.

 ### Forking the Repository for personal use
 If you would like to use and customize this repository for your own purposes, we recommend forking it.
 Forking allows you to have your own version of this project that you can modify and maintain independently of the original codebase.
 Here’s how you can fork this repository: